johnpapa/angular-tour-of-heroes/README.md

 1. Use `npm i` to install the necessary dependencies

-1. Run the TypeScript compiler, watch for changes, start the server, and launch the browser `npm start`
+1. Run the TypeScript compiler, watch for changes, start the server, and launch the browser by using `npm start`